Governance

 Q. Is there a formation period?

-There is a period of discernment and formation for Squire candidates, which is a minimum of six months prior to Investiture.
-After Investiture, Squires continue with ongoing formation about the Order and its work in the Holy Land, attending the monthly Squire's Mass and talk from our Prior, and attending the biannual Days of Reflection.
+There is a period of discernment and formation for Squire candidates, which is a minimum of six months and up to a year prior to Investiture.
+After Investiture, Squires continue with ongoing formation about the Order and its work in the Holy Land, attending Section Masses & liturgies, and attending the biannual Days of Reflection.

-Q. What are the costs to becoming or being a Squire?
+Q. Is there a cost to becoming or being a Squire?

 Q. Is there a commitment?